chaseofthejungle/java-networking-scripts/README.md

 **Description:** An assortment of command line scripts written for the [Java](https://www.java.com/en/) compiler and interpreter.

+*Note: If looking for an online Java compiler with multi-class support, consider [Codiva](https://www.codiva.io/).*

 | Script File Name | Summary of Script Purpose |
 | ---------- | ---------- |
 | [**HostToIP.java**](https://github.com/chaseofthejungle/java-networking-scripts/blob/main/scripts/HostToIP.java) | Outputs the corresponding IP address of a provided host name.